Evangelical Lutheran Church of St. Matthew (New York City)

 The Evangelical Lutheran Church of St. Matthew is the oldest Lutheran congregation in North America.
-The congregation is a member of the Lutheran Church–Missouri Synod.
+The congregation is a member of the Lutheran Church – Missouri Synod (LCMS).
 Since 2006, the congregation has been located at the Cornerstone Center, 178 Bennett Avenue in Manhattan, New York City.
-The congregation has been known by different names, only acquiring the name St. Matthew in 1822 and using it exclusively since 1838.
+The congregation has been known by different names, not acquiring the name St. Matthew until 1822 and using it exclusively since 1838.

 History

 The congregation was founded in 1643 by Dutch Lutherans in New Amsterdam but the church was not chartered until December 6, 1664, when the new governor, Richard Nicolls, issued a charter after the British had taken control of the colony in April 1664.

 The first church building was constructed in 1671 on the present Broadway site of Trinity Episcopal Church, outside the walls of the city.
-This building was destroyed in 1673, and the congregation constructed a new church to the south of Rector Street and Broadway.
-This structure was later described as a "cattle shed" and replaced with a new stone edifice known as Trinity Church, and dedicated on June 29, 1729.
+That building was destroyed in 1673, and the congregation constructed a new church to the south of Rector Street and Broadway.
+This structure was later described as a "cattle shed" and replaced with a new stone edifice known as Trinity Church that was dedicated on June 29, 1729.

-German-speaking members seceded from the congregation in 1750 and purchased a brewery on Cliff Street, which became Christ Church Lutheran.
+German-speaking members seceded from the congregation in 1750 and purchased a brewery on Cliff Street that became Christ Church Lutheran.
 That year, the Rev. Henry Melchior Muhlenberg began to serve the church, starting a parish school in 1752.
 Beginning in 1770, Rev. Bernard Michael Houseal served the church for 14 years.
-His home and Trinity Church was destroyed during the New York Fire of 1776.
+His home and Trinity Church were destroyed during the New York Fire of 1776.
 The church records escaped the fire and the congregation thereafter worshiped in the Cedar Street Scotch Presbyterian Church.
 In 1784, Houseal escaped New York as a Loyalist.
 In 1784, Christ Church Lutheran united with Trinity Lutheran Church as the United German Lutheran Churches in New York City.
 After the merger, services were held in the former Christ Church building at Frankfort and William streets, which had been built in 1767 and was known as The Old Swamp Church.

 The congregation was one of the founders of the New York Ministerium in 1786.

 An English-language Lutheran church was founded and built in 1822 on Walker Street, at the east end of Broadway, and named Saint Matthew’s Church.
 Always in debt, it was sold in 1826 for $22,750 after the United German Lutheran Churches declined to help the church.
-Shortly thereafter, the building was resold at the same price to the United German Lutheran Churches, and the result was referred to as "Christ and Old Trinity".
+Shortly thereafter, the building was resold at the same price to the United German Lutheran Churches and the result was referred to as "Christ and Old Trinity".
 The congregation maintained both buildings, with Christ Church conducting services in German and St. Matthew's Church in English.
 The Christ Church building was sold in 1831 and the congregation met in St. Matthew's until 1838, when the congregation assumed the name St. Matthew's with predominantly German services.
 Starting in May 1840, English services were no longer held due to German immigration and the huge turnout for the German services.

-Other congregations which branched from St. Matthew's around this time include:
+Other congregations that branched from St. Matthew's around this time include: